AutmBlanche has been an online writer for more than 9 years and shares tips about tattoo care.

 - Sleeping on dirty sheets and using dirty towels.

 - Letting other people touch their new tattoo before it's healed.

 - Touching their own tattoos with dirty hands (first-timers tend to like to 'feel up' the tattoo).

 - Not using proper tattoo aftercare products.

-- Using contaminated ointments or petroleum products.
-Such as a jar of vasoline that someone else has had their dirty hand in.
+- Using contaminated ointments or petroleum products, such as a jar of Vaseline that someone else has had their dirty hand in.

 - Don't fall into a lake or pond or swamp.
 Tattoos are open wounds.